lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 }
 ```

-This once again has an STA of 1 day, but because inputs keep arriving, it never has to wait one day to determine that it can safely advance its tag.
+This once again has an STA of 100 days, but because inputs keep arriving, it never has to wait 100 days to determine that it can safely advance its tag.
 The output looks like this:

 ```
 Fed 1 (p): Local reaction lag is 2344us at logical time 0us.